 It is essential to know that there’s nothing for free in the Netherlands; everything comes with a cost.
 If you want to use the toilet, pay for it; if you want to use the restroom, it’s normal to pay.

-We don’t feel bad for using the toilet at the department store since it’s their strategy; you probably will buy something, although your first intention is to use the bathroom.
+I don’t feel bad for using the toilet at the department store since it’s their strategy; you probably will buy something, although your first intention is to use the bathroom.

 Please only visit restaurants, cafes, etc., for the toilets if you are a guest.
 If you cannot find a paid bathroom, it’s nice to ask first and give a small fee.